skolenik/svyset_manifesto/README.md

   * strata are `thisStrat`
   * clusters are `thisPSU`
   * weights are `thisWeight`
+  * Taylor Series Linearization (TSL) is generally the default variance estimation procedure in these settings
 - a "dual frame RDD" design, approximated by an unequal probability design:
   * the data file in the package native format is `RDD_svy`, with an appropriate extension
   * weights are `thisWeight`